uvaysbazaev/CS1.6-ZP-LibraryUpgrade/README.md

-# Counter-Strike 1.6 ReGameDLL combined Zombie Plague Mod
+# Counter-Strike 1.6 ReGameDLL combined with Zombie Plague Mod

 Zombie Plague 5.0.8 using AMXX 1.8.2 will crash the game when ReGameDLL is installed